-Katie Simms ’20: Katie is a freshman from Scottsdale, Arizona studying bioengineering with interests in neural systems and cellular, tissue, and genetic engineering.
+VICE PRESIDENT Katie Simms ’20: Katie is a sophomore from Scottsdale, Arizona studying bioengineering with interests in neural systems and cellular, tissue, and genetic engineering.
 She is also planning on studying economics and hopes to pursue a path that combines both business and engineering.
 Along with BMES, she is a member of the Penn Appetit Social Impact Committee, the Coffee Club, and the Ware House soccer team.
 She is very excited to be serving on the BMES Outreach Committee, working closely with the Penn students and faculty as well as the outside community.

-Arielle Stern ’20: Arielle is a freshman in bioengineering from Westchester, NY.
+Arielle Stern ’20: Arielle is a sophomore in bioengineering from Westchester, NY.
 She is fascinated by tissue engineering and drug delivery mechanisms, and hopes to get involved in research at Penn in the near future.
 Arielle is also interested in pursuing a minor in math or economics.
 In her free time, Arielle enjoys running and exploring great restaurants around Philly.